 In Italy, Celestino and Ralli reported an incidence rate of 8/100,000, and estimated that the prevalence was about 0.4% of the population.
 This would assume that most people with Meniere's live with the disease, on average, for 50 years.
 Their case distribution, not normalized for the age of the the population, peaked at 41-50.

 It is generally felt that both sexes are equally affected.
-However there may be a difference in the distribution of severely disabled patients.
+Nevertheless, gender ratios vary very widely.
 Stahle (1976) noted that the number of males exceed females (206:150) in this group.
+There may be a difference in the distribution of severely disabled patients

-Little data is available regarding racial predisposition to Menieres disease.
+Little data is available regarding racial predisposition to Menieres disease, aside from the nationally based studies as noted above.
 In 1972 Nsamba reported that Meniere's disease was uncommon in Uganda.
 Caparaosa (1963) reported that Meniere's disease was predominantly a disease of the white race and occurred only rarely in the black.
 On the other hand, Kitahara and Futaki (1974) found that the incidence of Meniere's disease was approximately the same between American whites and American Blacks.
 Meniere's disease is rare in the southwestern American Indian (Wiet, 1979).
 To summarize, at present it is not clear whether there are racial predispositions to Meniere's disease.

 The reported prevalence of bilaterality depends on how one defines bilaterality -- as a minor change in hearing in one ear or as having significant impact to either hearing or balance sensation.
 Estimates vary from as high as 34% (Wladislavosky and associates) in the US, to as low as 5%.
 We think that the "significant impact" figure is likely about 5%.
 This number is important as patients with unilateral Meniere's may fear to undergo destructive treatment because of the possibility of conversion to bilateral status.